FOR NEW PARENTS

 We believe deeply in the value of Scouting, and we don’t want any child or youth to be unable to participate because of financial considerations.
 Scouting isn’t free, but we work hard to keep it affordable.
 And if it still isn’t for you, we encourage you to contact us to learn about assistance options.

-Your pack or troop may charge an additional annual or monthly fee to help cover awards, books, training materials, and other unit costs.
-The additional dollar above the national fee provides accident and sickness insurance for your scout.
+Your unit may charge an additional annual or monthly fee to help cover awards, books, training materials, and other unit costs.
+The additional two dollars above the national fee provides accident and sickness insurance for your scout.

 Expect to pay roughly $100 for a complete new Cub Scout uniform and about $130 to $150 for a Scout BSA or Venturer uniform.
 Obviously, as your Scouts grow, they’ll need larger pants and shirts, but other uniform elements, like neckerchiefs and belts, can be kept.

-Sending a Scout to summer camp costs about $290 for six days, including food.
+Sending a Scout to summer camp costs about $380 for six days, including food.
 There are additional fees for certain activities to cover supplies and other expenses.
 These range from $10 to $40.
-Other camps are substantially less.
-Winter Camp, for example, is $100 per Scout.
+Most other camps activities hosted by the council cost substantially less.
+Winter Camp, for example, is $150 per Scout.
 The council’s Spring Family Camp for Cub Scouts is around $35.

 Okay,